shohct/realestate/realestateanalysis.md

 The plot below shows that while both the asking and sold price of 2-bedroom condos are higher than 1-bedroom condos, when divided by sqft, the price per sqft is lower for 2-bedroom condos.
-This is mostly contributed by 2-bedroom condos having a higher square footage than 1-bedrooms (on average, 2-bedroom condos are 187.17 sqft larger than 1-bedroom condos.)
+This is mostly contributed by 2-bedroom condos having an overall higher square footage than 1-bedrooms (on average, 2-bedroom condos are 187.17 sqft larger than 1-bedroom condos.)

 <table class="kable_wrapper">